zxcwhale/android_hal_gpsbds/README.md

-# Android hal driver for gps and bds
+# Android HAL driver for GPS and BDS
-An android hal driver, support for both gps and bds satellites system.
+An android HAL driver, support for both GPS and BDS satellites system.

 ##Basic working flow